+64.63.
+If:

-- 64. If: - (a) dolphin, toothed whale or pinniped (other than a leopard seal) is sighted in waters within the MMOZ;or - (b) a baleen whale or popoiangore leopard seal is sighted in waters within the EMMOZ; - (c) pile driving must not commence or must immediately cease; and must only commence or recommence once all marine mammals have left the relevant location(s) specified in (a) and (b) above and in accordance with (4) below.
+- (a) dolphin, toothed whale or pinniped (other than a leopard seal) is sighted in waters within the MMOZ; or - (b) a baleen whale or popoiangore leopard seal is sighted in waters within the EMMOZ;

+(c) pile driving must not commence or must immediately cease; and must only commence or recommence once all marine mammals have left the relevant location(s) specified in (a) and (b) above and in accordance with (4) below.

-- 65. if a baleen whale or popoiangore leopard seal passes through the EMMOZ and continues westward up the harbour: - (a) An additional MMO shall be stationed at One Tree Point and that MMO shall observe the waters to the west of a line between One Tree Point and Manganese Point as shown on Plan [XXX] attached to this consent and the waters between the EMMOZ and the line between One Tree Point and Manganese Point. - (b) Piling shall remain ceased whilst the sighted baleen whale or popoiangore leopard seal is observed to be west of the EMMOZ but east of the line between One Tree Point and Manganese Point - (c) Piling can recommence if: - (i) The sighted baleen whale or popoiangore leopard seal crosses the line between One Tree Point and Manganese Point in a westerly direction - (ii) The sighted popoiangore leopard seal enters the Marsden Cove Marina - (iii) The sighted baleen whale or popoiangore leopard seal exits the eastern edge of the EMMOZ - (d) If a baleen whale or popoiangore leopard seal is observed crossing the line between One Tree Point and Manganese Point in eastward direction towards the port, piling shall cease and can only recommence if the mammal is visually confirmed to exit the eastward edge of the EMMOZ or has not been sighted for 1 hour. - 66.
-The distances in condition 62 must be confirmed (or adjusted) following the verification of in-situ pile driving sound levels in accordance with condition 67-73.
+65.64. if a baleen whale or popoiangore leopard seal passes through the EMMOZ and continues westward up the harbour:

+- (a) An additional MMO shall be stationed at One Tree Point and that MMO shall observe the waters to the west of a line between One Tree Point and Manganese Point as shown on Plan [XXX] attached to this consent and the waters between the EMMOZ and the line between One Tree Point and Manganese Point. - (b) Piling shall remain ceased whilst: - (a) the sighted baleen whale or is observed to be west of the EMMOZ. - (b) the sighted popoiangore leopard seal is observed to be west of the EMMOZ but east of the line between One Tree Point and Manganese Point - (c) Piling can recommence if: - The sighted baleen whale or popoiangore leopard seal crosses the line between One Tree Point and Manganese Point in a westerly direction.

+- (ii) The sighted popoiangore leopard seal enters the Marsden Cove Marina. - (iii) The sighted baleen whale or popoiangore leopard seal exits the eastern edge of the EMMOZ. - (d) If a baleen whale or popoiangore leopard seal is observed crossing the line between One Tree Point and Manganese Point in eastward direction towards the port, piling shall cease and can only recommence if the mammal is visually confirmed to exit the eastward edge of the EMMOZ or has not been sighted for 1 hour. - 66.65.
+The distances in condition 6261 must be confirmed (or adjusted) following the verification of in-situ pile driving sound levels in accordance with condition 6767-73. - 66.
+During the first five instances of dolphin or orca entering the harbour and crossing the line between One Tree Point and Manganese Point in a westward direction, the following shall occur: - (a) An additional MMO shall be stationed at One Tree Point - (b) That MMO and the one stationed at Northport, shall observe the dolphin or orca behaviour to track and record the general behaviour of these same animals as they return to the east, cross the One Tree Point line and eventually exit the harbour.